 Given the interconnectedness of people and forests, a particular framework for restoration has emerged: forest landscape restoration (FLR).
 This approach, proposed by the United Nations Food and Agriculture Organization (FAO), means "regarding the landscape as an integrated whole . . . looking at different land uses together, their connections, interactions, and a mosaic of [restoration] interventions."
 It means there is no single formula for forest restoration.
 Growing trees is an essential intervention, of course, but FLR insists human stakeholders and their participation are equally crucial.
-(Of the ten guiding principles for restoration developed by the FAO, just one of them is "planting trees.")
-Making restoration a collaborative process can ensure it is done with and for local communities, and that root causes of forest damage are addressed, a suite of sometimes competing objectives can be met, and the revitalized forest has champions, not challengers.
+(Of the ten guiding principles for restoration a collaborative process can ensure it is done with and for local communities, and that root causes of forest damage are addressed, a suite of sometimes competing objectives can be met, and the revitalized forest has champions, not challengers.
 Restoration cannot be done in the halls of power alone.
 It starts and ends on the ground.